Electrician Apprenticeships Explained

 To complete the framework and gain the full NVQ qualification will take on average 3-4 years.

 Why speak to Trade Skills 4U about apprenticeships

 For many years we have been delivering the knowledge units of the apprenticeship in an intensive way.
-This models works for our customers who are mainly mature students as it allows them to fron load their training, get their foot in the door of the industry and then complete the NVQ/performance units once they are working.
+This model works for our customers who are mainly mature students as it allows them to front load their training, get their foot in the door of the industry and then complete the NVQ/performance units once they are working.
 By delivering in this way we have found the following benefits which will apply to any employer looking at electrical apprenticeships: